Challenges Posed by Aquatic Weeds

 Here is a quick recap of the important points discussed in the article:

-As we dive into the world of aquatic ecosystems, the presence of invasive aquatic weeds may not only
+As we navigate the complexities of aquatic ecosystems, the economic burden posed by invasive aquatic